Flip-flops: History

 In 1962, Alpargatas S.A. marketed a version of flip-flops known as Havaianas in Brazil.
 By 2010, more than 150 million pairs of Havaianas were produced each year.
 By 2019, production tops 200 million pairs per year.
 Prices range from under $5 for basics to more than $50 for high-end fashion models.

-Flip-flops quickly became popular as casual footwear of young adults.
+Flip-flops quickly became popular as casual footwear for young adults.
 Girls would often decorate their flip-flops with metallic finishes, charms, chains, beads, rhinestones, or other jewelry.
-Modern flip-flops are available in leather, suede, and synthetic materials.
+Modern flip-flops are available in leather, suede, cloth or synthetic materials such as plastic.
 Platform and high-heeled variants of the sandals began to appear in the 1990s, and in the late 2010s, kitten heeled "kit-flops".

-In the U.S., flip-flops with college colors and logos became common, for fans to wear to intercollegiate games.
+In the U.S., flip-flops with college colors and logos became common for fans to wear to intercollegiate games.
 In 2011, while vacationing in his native Hawaii, Barack Obama became the first President of the United States to be photographed wearing a pair of flip-flops.
 The Dalai Lama of Tibet is also a frequent wearer of flip-flops and has met with several U.S. presidents, including George W. Bush and Barack Obama, while wearing the sandals.

 While exact sales figures for flip-flops are difficult to obtain due to the large number of stores and manufacturers involved, the Atlanta-based company Flip Flop Shops claimed that the shoes were responsible for a $20 billion industry in 2009.
 Furthermore, sales of flip-flops exceeded those of sneakers for the first time in 2006.
 If these figures are accurate, it is remarkable considering the low cost of most flip-flops.